On leveraging constrained smooth additive regression models for global optimization: Abstract

 \section{Abstract}

-Many real-world decision-making processes rely on solving mixed-integer nonlinear programming (MINLP) problems.
-However, finding high-quality solutions to MINLPs is often computationally demanding.
-This has motivated the development of specialized algorithms that take advantage of the structure of some MINLPs to improve their tractability.
-In this work, we propose the Mixed-integer Smoothing Surrogate Optimization with Constraints (MiSSOC) approach, a novel optimization algorithm that builds and solves surrogate problems for complex MINLPs which are more tractable in practice.
-MiSSOC integrates statistical modeling into mathematical optimization by approximating complex functions in an MINLP using smooth additive regression models with $B-$splines.
-Expert knowledge can be incorporated into the building phase of the approximating functions through shape constraints related to sign (or bounds), monotonicity and convexity over the observed domain.
-Thus, MiSSOC fills a gap in the literature by building surrogates that are both data-driven and knowledge-driven.
-The surrogate problem is formulated by replacing the original complex functions with their approximations.
-The proposed MiSSOC algorithm is evaluated through a set of experiments, including benchmark instances and a real-world case study.
-MiSSOC is tested with different state-of-the-art solvers and with the tailored Sequential Convex MINLP (SC-MINLP) algorithm.
-The latter exploits the separable structure of the surrogate functions, which results from the approximating functions being sums of piecewise univariate polynomials.
-MiSSOC is benchmarked against solving the original MINLPs directly.
-The results show that MiSSOC is an effective approach for addressing complex MINLPs through surrogate modeling, particularly when used in combination with the SC-MINLP algorithm.
+Many real-world decision-making processes rely on solving mixed-integer nonlinear programs (MINLPs).
+However, finding high-quality solutions to MINLPs is often computationally demanding, motivating the development of specialized algorithms to improve their tractability.
+In this work, we propose Mixed-Integer Smoothing Surrogate Optimization with Constraints (MISSOC), a novel optimization algorithm that builds and solves approximations of challenging MINLPs.
+MISSOC approximates complicating functions in an MINLP using smooth additive regression models with \unboldmath{$B-$}splines.
+Expert knowledge can be incorporated into the approximating functions through shape constraints related to bounds, monotonicity and curvature over the observed domain.
+A surrogate of the original problem is then obtained by replacing the original complicating functions with their approximations, making it more tractable in practice.
+MISSOC presents an innovative integration of statistical modeling into mathematical optimization and fills a gap in the literature by building surrogates that are both data-driven and knowledge-driven.
+The proposed algorithm is illustrated on the real-world Water Distribution Network problem and evaluated through a set of experiments that include benchmark instances and the real-world Hydro Unit Commitment problem.
+Together, they demonstrate that MISSOC handles MINLPs with integer variables and complicating functions appearing in the objective or in the constraints.
+MISSOC is evaluated with different state-of-the-art solvers and with the Sequential Convex MINLP (SC-MINLP) algorithm.
+The latter exploits the separable structure of the approximating functions, which are sums of piecewise univariate polynomials.
+The experiments show that MISSOC can obtain high-quality solutions for challenging MINLPs, particularly when used in combination with the SC-MINLP algorithm.